Royal Palace of Madrid: King Charles III's Apartments

 The Halberdier's Room, or Guard Room, was designed by Sabatini, and includes the fresco by Tiepolo, Venus and Vulcan.
 Two paintings by Luca Giordano depict scenes from the life of Solomon.

 The Hall of Columns has a ceiling fresco by Giaquinto, representing The Sun before Which All the Forces of Nature Awaken and Rejoice, an allegory of the king as Apollo.
 An 1878 bronze statue of Charles V Vanquishing Fury is by Ferdinand Barbedienne.
-The bronze chandeliers were made in Paris in 1846, and installed by Isbella II for her balls.
+The bronze chandeliers were made in Paris in 1846, and installed by Isabella II for her balls.

 The Throne Room dates from Charles III in 1772, and features Tiepolo's ceiling fresco, The Apotheosis of the Spanish Monarchy.
 Bronze sculptures include the Four Cardinal Virtues, four of the Seven Planets, Satyr, Germanicus, and four Medici lions flanking the dual throne.

 Charles III's Anteroom (Saleta) contains a 1774 ceiling fresco Apotheosis of Trajan by A.R.
 Mengs.
-The Antechamber of Charles III (The Conversation Room) also contains a ceiling fresco by Mengs, The Apotheosis of Hercules.
+The Antechamber of Charles III (The Conversation Room) also contains a ceiling fresco by Anton Raphael Mengs, The Apotheosis of Hercules.
 This room has four royal family portraits by Goya.

 The Queen's apartments and banqueting hall

 Formerly the queen's apartments under Charles III, the three rooms were converted into a banquet hall by Alfonso XII in 1879, and completed in 1885.
-The three ceiling frescoes remained though, Dawn in Her Chariot by Raphael Mengs, Christopher Columbus Offering the New World to the Catholic Monarchs by Alejandro González Velázquez, and Boabdil Giving the Keys to Granada to the Catholic Monarchs by Francisco Bayeu y Subías.
+The three ceiling frescoes remained though, Dawn in Her Chariot by Anton Raphael Mengs, Christopher Columbus Offering the New World to the Catholic Monarchs by Alejandro González Velázquez, and Boabdil Giving the Keys to Granada to the Catholic Monarchs by Francisco Bayeu y Subías.